pybuilder/pybuilder.github.io/documentation/plugins.md

 ### Creating a source distribution

-*pybuilder* can build a source distribution of your code with the plugin `source_distribution`.
+*PyBuilder* can build a source distribution of your code with the plugin `source_distribution`.
 Activating this plugin will expose a task, `create_source_distribution`.

 #### Source distribution configuration